Beaches & Local Tours

 Beaches in Falmouth, MA

-Our quaint little village of Falmouth has a mind-blowing 68 miles of coastline, the longest of any municipality on Cape Cod!
-With an average summer water temperature of 70 degrees (the warmest on the Cape) and over 12 miles of public beaches there’s something for everyone.
-Of Falmouth’s many beaches, Surf Drive Beach is closest to our Falmouth, MA B&B and many of our guests walk there for a refreshing swim!
-Falmouth Heights Beach has restaurants right there and Old Silver Beach has the warmest water and finest beach sand (go early though…..parking fills up fast.)
+The quaint village of Falmouth has a mind-blowing 68 miles of coastline, the longest of any municipality on Cape Cod!
+With an average summer water temperature of 70 degrees (the warmest on the Cape) and over 12 miles of public beaches, there’s something for everyone.
+Surf Drive Beach is closest to our Falmouth, MA B&B and many of our guests walk there for a refreshing swim!
+Falmouth Heights Beach has restaurants and Old Silver Beach has the warmest water and finest sand (go early though….parking fills up fast.)

 The Cape Club

 The former Ballymeade Country Club was sold and underwent a major revitalization in 2016, and has earned solid high reviews since.
 18 manicured and challenging holes and wonderful scenery have earned it the following accolade: “No doubt, The Cape Club is one of the best public courses not only on the Cape, but also in New England” – Golf Advisor

 Falmouth Country Club

 630 Carriage Shop Road, Falmouth

 Two golf courses in one!
 A public course containing 27 challenging holes, owned by the town of Falmouth!
 Walk or ride the championship 18 hole, par 72 course, or enjoy the 9 hole, par 37 “Talon” course.
 Flat terrain, lush fairways and our immaculate greens will bring out the best in your game.

 Cape Cod Country Club